CFBCWorks/Independence40SKN/_items/SKN_IN13.md

 format: photo

-title: A tempting to Confess
+title: A Tempting to Confess

 shortdesc: “A Tempting to Confess” is a novel about a Caribbean family in crisis.
 However, this novel is presently being rewritten and will be available soon.”